devangi2424/Customer-Churn-Analysis/README.md

 📘 Customer Churn Analysis & Prediction Project
 📊 Project Overview

 Customer churn is a critical challenge for subscription-based and service-driven businesses.
-The ability to identify customers likely to leave enables organizations to take proactive actions to improve retention and minimize revenue loss.
+Identifying customers who are likely to leave allows organizations to take proactive measures to improve retention and reduce revenue loss.

 This project combines customer segmentation (Stage 2) and predictive modeling (Stage 3) to deliver both analytical insights and actionable predictions.